chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 ================

-The ``list-enterprises`` subcommand is used to list all of the enterprises currently present on the Chef Delivery server.
+The ``list-enterprises`` subcommand is used to list all of the enterprises currently present on the Chef Automate server.

 **Syntax**